silenn/attiny-heating-controller/README.md

 ## Error Catching
 Program detects a DS18B20 presence and checks all received data using CRC.
 If something wrong, system falls to H_ERR state and tries to repeat operating cycle after 1.25 sec.
-But it allows to correctly detect the absence of the sensor only if pull-up resistor is connected to a DQ-pin.
-For cases of missed pull-up, there is added a checking of 5th and 7th byte of a scratchpad - it's reserved 0xFF and 0x10 (DS18B20 datasheet, 19-7487; Rev 6; 7/19 - 'Figure 9.
+But it allows to correctly detect the absence of the sensor only if a pull-up resistor is connected to a DQ-pin.
+For cases of the missed pull-up, there is added a checking of 5th and 7th bytes of a scratchpad - it's reserved 0xFF and 0x10 respectively (DS18B20 datasheet, 19-7487; Rev 6; 7/19 - 'Figure 9.
 DS18B20 Memory Map').
-If skipping of this check is needed, just uncomment the definition `SENS_SKIP_RESERVED_BYTES_CHECK`.
+If skipping of this check is needed, just use (uncomment) the definition `SENS_SKIP_RESERVED_BYTES_CHECK`.

 ### Compile